 Submission Forms and Submission Numbers

 You must fill out a Submission Form online and obtain a Submission Number to be in the Awards.
-Complete the form, have it signed (electronic signatures are acceptable), upload the completed form to the SoHoNet site, or mail, fax, scan, or email it to the VES office.
-Mailed, faxed, or emailed submission forms must be postmarked or arrive by the deadline, November 30, 2022.
+Complete the form, have it signed (electronic signatures are acceptable), upload the completed form to the site by the deadline, November 30, 2023.